RodeoYeeHa/behave2unitgen/README.md

     		return null;
     	}

-Again, the parameter "owner" and "lastname" will be read out of the story. behave2unitgen will provide the data over the methods "getOwner" and "getLastname".
+The parameter $owner and $lastname will be read out of the story. behave2unitgen will provide the data by the annotated methods getOwner() and getLastname().

-The method "whenAContactIsDeleted" is Annotated with @Test and contains the code to delete a Contact.
+The method whenAContactIsDeleted() is Annotated with @Test and contains the code to delete a Contact.

-Lets start the test again:
+Lets run gradle again to start the tests:

     gradle --daemon test

-The test succeeds as well.
-Again, we have a look at the JUnit-Reports:
+As expected, the tests succeeds as well.
+Again, we have a look at the JUnit Reports:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_analyse2.jpg)

 Implementing the @Then
 ----------------------

-The last step is to implement @Then:
+At last we have to check the result.
+To do this, we implement the last of the three steps @Then:

     	@Test
     	@Then(value = "Then the Contacts are:$contactsAfter")